Neoliberalism in the 21st Century

 In part, I think this is important because intrusion is domineering and unpleasant.
 Even when it begins with the best of intentions, paternalism too often turns into an opportunity for those writing the rules to show off—or, in econ nerd terms, to “signal”—how virtuous they are by imposing virtuous behavior on others.

-Even more importantly, top down intrusion tends to have what my colleague Jeffrey Friedman would call a “homogenizing effect” on civil society.
+Even more importantly, top down intrusion tends to have a homogenizing effect on civil society.
 It constrains the diversity of life paths and approaches that folks take to meet their goals.
 This is harmful because none of us, even the most sophisticated thinkers and social scientists, really knows the best method to deal with society’s varied problems.
 Indeed, we don’t even know what we don’t know.
 Not only science and technology, but culture and norms are constantly evolving in ways that open up new avenues to the good life.
 Top down rules constrain that exploration process and lock us into antiquated modes of living.

 The liberalism that neoliberalism embraces most deeply is the diverse, pluralistic, churning of a liberal society.
 It is one that is, in some sense, always on the edge, in search for what’s next, but at the same time containing pockets of traditionalism; small enclaves in which people preserve and pass on the elements of civil society they find most valuable.